 Cobalt City began, and continues, as a shared universe.
 Originating from a role-playing game enjoyed by my family and friends, it evolved into a novel so I could share one particular story that didn’t fit within the game format.
-That novel, Cobalt City Blues, became the cornerstone for a universe occupied not only by me, but also by a small cadre of amazing authors all spinning their own tales within Cobalt City.
+That novel, Cobalt City Blues, became the cornerstone for a universe.
+That sandbox is currently occupied by myself and a small cadre of amazing authors all spinning our own, often interlinked tales within Cobalt City.
 Think of it as comic books without the comic books, without the pointless company-wide crossover events, without the forced shuffling of creative teams.
 Stories told in a diverse superhero world to touch on the themes we want to explore within our own world.
+Stories that strive to put the human in superhuman.

 So what is Cobalt City?
 In short, it is a city like few others, a small metropolitan center on the coast of New England where the heroes–and villains–from around the globe have been drawn for centuries to prove themselves.
 With a rich tradition stretching back to the Revolutionary War (if not sooner), the city is host to psychics, madmen, technological savants, immortals, mutants, the avatars of old gods, and the occasional robot.
 It is also a open sandbox for a growing list of talented authors who grew up with comic books, dreaming of the chance to play with and write larger-than-life heroes.